 (And with my other "helpers": Hemp Oil and Furniture Wax from Miss Mustard Seed's Milk Paint; Ultra Grip from Fusion Mineral Paint; Rustoleum Universal Metallic Paint; and even Citristrip Stripping Gel, which made this stripping job about as painless as it could possibly be.)

-Stora Montgomery Kamens is the owner of Curiosity & Co., a shop in downtown Laconia, NH that specializes in furniture refinishing, as well as many other fun endeavors (like procuring cool gifts and home decor).
-A former English teacher, Stora teaches a number of different painting workshops and is always awed by her student's projects (because the possibilities are endless, and the creativity is inspiring)!
+Stora Montgomery Kamens is a principal member of The Montgomery Kamens Group LLC, which produces Curiosity & Co.
+Milk Paint and the Kate's Candle Co. line.
+A former English teacher, Stora oversees the operations of both lines, while continuing to teach painting workshops, always awed by her student's projects (because the possibilities are endless, and the creativity is inspiring)!